Rockman-Blue/SANS_HHC_2024/README.md

 I have different folders for each phase of the challenge (Prologue, Act 1, Act 2, and Act 3).
 Within each folder is a separate markdown file for each challenge within that phase.

 As of the time of submission, I have completed the following challenges.
-I was late to the party due to other obligations, but I look forward to continuing to work through Acts 2 and 3 to complete each challenge with at least a silver.
+I was late to the party due to other obligations, but I look forward to continuing to work through Acts 2 and 3 to complete each challenge.

 ![Screenshot 2025-01-02 184738](https://github.com/user-attachments/assets/edff5152-b952-481d-9313-35a4b4a25d70)